What Are Macros and How To Count Them

 1. Figure out how many calories you need using a calorie calculator.

-2. Work out how many of each macro you need for your goals.
+2. Work out how many grams of each macro you need for your goals.

-3. Track your food intake and try to stay consistent and close to your targets each day.
+3. Track your food intake, starting with one meal if that feels easier, and use portion control to stay consistent and close to your targets each day.

 If you prefer, you can have higher or lower days - depending on your schedule.
 You might want to cut loose a little at a social event, or perhaps want more food on a day when your energy expenditure is higher.
 No problem.
 As long as your averages over the course of a week (or weeks) come out the same.